-As wearers, we love them for their versatility, comfort and (usually) low price point.
+Very few people in the world can say they don’t own a single t-shirt.
+It is one of those core items that is worn by men and women alike and serves as a blank canvas both for the wearer and the designer.
+As wearers, we love them for their versatility, comfort, and (usually) low price point.
 Put yourself in the shoes (or the t-shirt) of your customer for a second: there is nothing like your favorite t-shirt, that makes you feel comfortable and secure, particularly on those days when just picking an outfit feels daunting.
-Ideally, you'd want to be the creator of that tee that people keep coming back to.
+Ideally, you'd want to be the creator of "that perfect" tee that people keep coming back to.

-And with the graphic t-shirt trend in full bloom, there has never been a better time to create one of those garments that can become conversation starters — “cool t-shirt!
+And with the graphic t-shirt trend in full bloom, there has never been a better time to create one of those garments that can become conversation starters — “Cool t-shirt!
 Where did you get it?”

 The fabric around the seams of the t-shirt should be smooth and not gather unexpectedly.
 'Puckering' happens when too much stitch tension is applied which pushes the fabric inward.
 Aside from the undesirable appearance, the problem is analogous to a tightly held elastic band, the stitches will break easily with everyday wear.